 While I’m still pressing ahead on my journey to healing, creating this platform has opened my eyes to so many beneficial topics and my life to so many beautiful people.
 I take great pleasure in sharing the steps I take along the way with you!

 photography by Hannah Swanson

 Disclaimer: All topics covered and statements made on thunderandlace.com are representative of the beliefs and opinions of the author and are not intended to represent scientific fact unless explicitly stated.
 The author is not a registered dietician or medical professional and thus, all topics regarding health, wellness, and diet are only reflective of her personal experience and are not intended as medical advice.
 No statements or opinions on this website should be taken as medical advice; seek guidance from a licensed professional for any health problems you may be having.
-The author has not been paid for any product reviews unless stated on this site and all reviews are reflective of her honest opinions, she does not feature products that she does not personally use.
+This site contains affiliate links.
+Blog posts containing sponsored or affiliate content are clearly stated.
+All reviews are reflective of the author’s honest opinions, she does not feature products that she does not personally use or genuinely like.